A/N: See the end of the chapter for some info and fun facts!

 Leandros nodded, keeping his expression neutral.
 He didn’t point out that Devikra was able to get in, despite the guard’s apparently-watchful eye.
 “And how long have you been employed here?”

-“Since the Councilor was elected,” the guard said, sombering significantly.
+“Since the Councilor was elected,” the guard said, somber.
 “It was a good post.
 He was a good man.”

-“I didn’t know him long, but I’m inclined to agree,” Leandros said.
-“Thank you for your cooperation.”
+“I didn’t know him long, but I have to agree,” Leandros said.
+“Thank you for your help.”

 A/N: First, an update!
 I’m thinking there will be three parts to this Interlude, but it may turn into four – either way, the final part will be the most important interlude in the series, hands down.